 Eligibility: only Main Campus tenure-line faculty may be nominated for either award.

 Nomination process: Ordinary members of the Main Campus faculty should submit their nominations for either award to the Office of the Provost via firstname.lastname@example.org.

-In addition to the on-line application, nominating officials/departments also should provide a letter of nomination, a current version of the candidate's vita, up to two additional letters from prominent scholars in the field of the candidate, and scholarly materials sufficient to allow evaluation of her/his merits.
+The nominating officials/departments should provide a letter of nomination, a current version of the candidate's vita, up to two additional letters from prominent scholars in the field of the candidate, and scholarly materials sufficient to allow evaluation of his/her merits.
 Nominators and supporting letters should explain the significance of awards or honors that the candidate has received.
 Occasionally more than one member in a department or unit is eligible and can be nominated.
-All of the internally produced material can be uploaded directly to the system as separate documents; hard copy materials such as books or journals can be submitted directly to the Vice Provost for Research.
-Supporting materials from other individuals or institutions also may be submitted to email@example.com.
+The materials should be submitted to the Internal Grants email address at email@example.com; Hard copy materials such as books or journals can be submitted directly to the Vice Provost for Research.
+Supporting materials from other individuals or institutions may also be submitted to firstname.lastname@example.org.